 If you follow astronomy, you hear the word conjunction a lot.
 Most of the time, it alerts you to something cool to see in the night sky.
 It’s usually two objects close together on the sky’s dome.
 But the word conjunction doesn’t always mean something to see.

-For example, on August 23, 2020, the sun is in conjunction with Regulus, the brightest star in the constellation Leo the Lion.
+For example, on August 23, 2021, the sun will be in conjunction with Regulus, the brightest star in the constellation Leo the Lion.
 You won’t see Regulus at all on this date, or near this date.
-At conjunction, this 1st-magnitude star rises with the sun, climbs highest up for the day with the sun at solar noon, then sets with the sun at the end of day.
+At conjunction, this 1st-magnitude star rises with the sun, climbs highest up for the day with the sun at solar noon, then sets with the sun.

 If you could see the stars during the daytime, you’d see the sun moving approximately one degree (two sun-diameters) eastward in front of the constellations of the zodiac daily.
 For reference, the sun’s angular diameter equals about 1/2 degree.
-One day later – on August 24 – the sun will be nearly one degree east of Regulus.
+The day after conjunction – on or near August 24 – the sun moves about one degree east of Regulus.

 Therefore, in late February, look for Regulus to shine all night long, from dusk until dawn.
-Then Regulus will rise in the east around sunset, climb highest up for the night around midnight, and set in the west around sunrise.
+Then Regulus will rise in the east around sunset.
+Then this star will climb highest up for the night around midnight, and set in the west around sunrise.
 In the Northern Hemisphere, we associate Regulus’ all-night presence as a welcome harbinger of the spring season.